CasaleMechaWeka/Battlecruisers/PROJECT_DOCUMENTATION.md

 3. Enable **Test Mode** and add your test device ID
 4. (Optional) Add additional ad networks (AdMob, Meta, Unity, etc.) for mediation

-### Firebase Native SDK (Custom JNI)
+### Firebase Native SDK (Analytics Only)

 **Current Versions (Verified Working - Unity 2021.3 Compatible)**
 - Firebase Analytics: **21.5.0** ✅ (verified exists in Maven, Kotlin 1.x compatible)
-- Firebase Remote Config: **21.6.0** ✅ (verified exists in Maven, Kotlin 1.x compatible)
 - Firebase Crashlytics: **18.6.0** ✅ (verified exists in Maven)
 - AppLovin MAX SDK: **12.6.1** ✅ (Kotlin 1.x compatible, pinned to prevent auto-upgrade)

 **⚠️ Version Warning:** Do not use Firebase versions like 21.6.0 (analytics), 21.7.0 (config), or 18.7.0 (crashlytics) - they don't exist in Maven and will cause "Could not find" build errors.
 Always verify versions exist before updating.

 **Implementation Notes**
-- We use AndroidJavaClass to call Firebase Analytics / Remote Config directly
+- We use AndroidJavaClass to call Firebase Analytics directly
 - No Firebase Unity SDK is installed to avoid conflicts
 - Dependencies defined in `Assets/Editor/FirebaseDependencies.xml`